openwfm/wrf-sfire-docs/docs/updates.md

 * Guide [how to use Personal Globus endpoint](../globus) for data transfer is now available.
 It was ported from the legacy [wiki](http://ccm.ucdenver.edu), updated, and tested.
 Globus can transfer large quantities of data (many TB) and work through firewalls.

+### 2023/05/18

+* Network outage this morning,  but login issues persist.
+Please check here or try later.
+Thanks for your patience!

 ### 2023/04/08

 * Various nodes are draining for heat testing under load.
 After the current jobs